sonic-net/SONiC/doc/dualtor/active_active_hld.md

 There are a certain number of racks in a row, each rack will have 2 ToRs, and each row will have 8 Tier One (T1s) network devices.
 Each server will have a NIC connected to 2 ToRs with 100 Gbps DAC cables.

 In this design:
-* Both upper ToR (labeled as UT0) and lower ToR (labeled as LT0) will advertise same VLAN to upstream T1s, each T1 will see 2 available next hops for the VLAN.
+* Both upper ToR (labeled as UT0) and lower ToR (labeled as LT0) will advertise same IP to upstream T1s, each T1 will see 2 available next hops for the VLAN.
 * Both UT0 and LT0 are expected to carry traffic in normal scenarios.
 * The software stack on server host will see 200 Gbps NIC.